 Tracking overhead is tricky.
 One way this is done is by using a predetermined overhead rate.
 Assume Jack sat down at the beginning of the year with his accountant.
 Together they carefully considered all of the production overhead that was anticipated during the year.
 This included the cost of Jack’s time, rent, the cost of vehicles, insurance, taxes, utilities, indirect labor, indirect materials, depreciation of long-lived assets, and so forth.

 The expected total came to about $150,000.
 Jack figures that his four electricians will work a total of about 7,500 direct labor hours during the year.
-By comparing these 2 numbers ($150,000 and 7,500 hours), it is now possible to “model” that overhead is $20 per direct labor hour.
-The overhead application rate is thus determined.
+By comparing these two numbers ($150,000 and 7,500 hours), it is now possible to “model” that overhead is $20 per direct labor hour.
+A logical overhead application rate is thus determined.

 Two things should be made clear.
 First, overhead application is arbitrary.
 Jack decided to apply overhead based on direct labor hours; this is a common choice, but not the only choice.
 Some other systematic and rational approach could have been developed.
 Ordinarily, one would try to establish some correlation between the application base and overall cost incurrence.
-For instance, feet of wire used (instead of direct labor hours) could have been selected as the application base; but, feet of wire would be hard to defend since 2 of Donnie’s 3 jobs did not use any wire and would not be assigned any of the business overhead.
+For instance, feet of wire used (instead of direct labor hours) could have been selected as the application base.
+But, feet of wire used would be hard to defend since two of Donnie’s three jobs did not use any wire and would not be assigned any of the business overhead.

 The point is that some logical method needs to be used to attach overhead costs to output, but no single choice is absolute.
 Cost allocation necessarily involves some degree of arbitrary methodology; this is neither bad nor good, it is just reality.
 In some ways, costing is more of an “art” than “science,” despite its outward appearance of mathematical precision.